 Family Law Certificate Program

-Be a current member (have paid membership dues unless a hardship waiver has been granted);
+As explained in the following sections in greater detail, to obtain a Certificate, each candidate must: Be an active and current member of the Howard Family Law Society (HFLS) (have paid membership dues unless a hardship waiver has been granted);

-Be a graduating third year student; and,
+Be a graduating third-year student;

 A. General Curricular Requirements

-Each certificate candidate must satisfy all of the following requirements:
+Each Certificate candidate must satisfy all of the following requirements:

 B. Approved Courses